Er-sumit/Angular-first-project/instructions.md

 8. For starters below constructor function, we can add new function named getHeaderAlpha that would return a string.
 9. Thats it for this project.
 I would take router to next project.

+## a02-router
+1. ***/app/app-routing.module.ts*** is it.
+We'll be adding objects in routes array.
+Example: <br> ```const routes: Routes = [ {path:'', component:FirstComponentComponent}, {path:'/second', component:SecondComponentComponent} ];```
+2. Update app.components.html file with ```<router-outlet></router-outlet>``` just below the header.
+3. Test application -> it is going smooth.
+4. Now lets try to share data between these two components.
+So I'm trying to get input box on FirstComponent and then display message entered on FirstComponent on to the SecondComponent.
+    1. Update FirstComponent html to get input(suggestion) from user.
+In here we need to use htmlform for data input, hence ensure we've 'FormsModule' imported in app.module.ts. ```import { FormsModule } from '@angular/forms';```
+    2. To share data between components, lets create a shared service.
+Angular's Dependency Injection would help us to share data between components. ```ng g s services/shared-data-service``` & let this service have string property(attribute or object) to store value of input.
+    3. In FirstComponent, lets update the component's logic to interact with the shared service.
+Here setting the userInput property in the shared service when the user submits the form. <br> As value is stored in shared service, we'll be able to retrieve it in SecondComponent component.
+Here in FirstComponent component we need to navigate to second path onSubmit.
+To achieve this we will add another private parameter in constructor i.e. router:Router.
+Then we shall be able to use router instance of Router class in FirstComponent class, as: <br> ```this.router.navigate(['/second']);```
+    5. We're good to modify SecondComponent component to retrieve value from shared-data-service and display on page.